 Saheli is also very active in its support and services to the elderly and senior members of our society.
 We organised various talks by recognised professionals on important health issues for the benefit of our women.
-We are now starting a walking club for them to keep up with our promise to create more opportunities to improve the health and well-being of our members.
+The walking club & exercise classes for our service users help us to keep up with our promise to create more opportunities to improve the health and wellbeing of our members.

 Our regular drop-in and luncheon clubs with activities are very popular as we are continuously working towards improving in our delivery of service.

 Future plans for Saheli - with an effective service, we will be working within contracts compared to grant funding.
 Saheli continues working in partnership with other groups.
 We envisage securing a contract for Domestic Violence Advocacy Service, in addition to developing our Advice & Information Service.
-Fortunately, our Mental Health project has not been affected by the Section 75 funding.

 We always face a lot of challenges in pursuit of continuous improvements while balancing with a drive to contain and reduce costs.
-We launched Saheli to social media by starting its Face Book page.
+Our Facebook page is reaching out to wider communities and we are approached through Saheli Facebook for support.
 We are also updating our website to give it a new look and make it more user friendly.